 Eizo Shimabukuro (or Shimabuku) was the younger brother of Tatsuo Shimabuku, the founder of Isshin-ryu Karate.
-Eizo Shimabukuro was born in the village of Gushikawa on April 19, 1925 and excelled in martial arts.
+Eizo Shimabukuro was born in the village of Gushikawa on April 19, 1925 and passed away on October 22, 2017.
+He excelled in martial arts.
 Eizo studied under his elder brother, Tatsuo, and under the same masters as Tatsuo, including Chotoku Kyan, Choki Motobu, Chojun Miyagi, and Shinken Taira.
 Tatsuo Shimabuku went on to create Isshin-ryu, his own new style of karate, while Eizo remained, and quickly rose up the ranks, in the style of Shōbayashi Shorin-ryu.

 This interview was conducted at the Shobayashi-ryu Rendokan Dojo of Eizo Shimabukuro.
-Shimabukuro is presently ranked a Shihan 10-Dan and his dojo is located at 4-313 Aza Kin, Kin-cho, Okinawa, Japan.
+Shimabukuro was ranked a Shihan 10-Dan and his dojo was located at 4-313 Aza Kin, Kin-cho, Okinawa, Japan.
 The date of the interview is September 25, 1985.
-Shimabukuro speaks passable English but one of his younger students who spoke excellent English helped out with the translation.
+Shimabukuro spoke passable English but one of his younger students who spoke excellent English helped out with the translation.

 My name is Eizo Shimabukuro.
 I am president of the Shobayashi-ryu Rendokan Dojo and the Okinawan representative for the All Japan Karatedo League (Zen Nippon Karatedo Renmei).
 I was authorized as the head representative by the late Kanken Toyama (an Okinawan living in Japan and founder of the All Japan Karatedo League in 1930.
 The certificate of authorization was displayed.).